About Card Transactions

 4. Reconciliation and settlement

 The issuer receives a batch file from each network at least once per day.
-The issuer compares the transactions to the authorizations that it has on file, and when the transaction matches, the hold is backed out, the transaction is changed from an outstanding authorization to a settled transaction, and the amount is posted to the cardholder account.
+The issuer compares the transactions to the authorizations that it has in its system, and when the transaction matches, the hold is backed out, the transaction is changed from an outstanding authorization to a settled transaction, and the amount is posted to the cardholder account.
 Matching the clearings with authorizations is called reconciliation, and posting the amount to the account is called settlement.

 Note